 Tropospheric aerosols influence the land and ocean ecosystem productivity and the carbon cycle through changing physical climate and meteorology (Jones, 2003; Cox et al., 2008; Mahowald, 2011; Unger et al., 2017) and through changing deposition of nutrients including nitrogen, sulphur, iron and phosphorous (Mahowald et al., 2017; Kanakidou et al., 2018).
-There is high evidence and high agreement from field (Oliveira et al., 2007; Cirino et al., 2014; Rap et al., 2015; Wang et al., 2018c) and modelling (Mercado et al., 2009; Strada and Unger, 2016; Lu et al., 2017; Yue et al., 2017) studies that aerosols affect plant productivity through increasing the diffuse fraction of downward shortwave radiation although the magnitude and importance to the global land carbon sink is controversial.
-At large-scales the dominant effect of aerosols on the carbon cycle is likely a global cooling effect of the climate (Jones, 2003; Mahowald, 2011; Unger et al., 2017) (medium confidence).
+There is high evidence and high agreement from field (Oliveira et al., 2007; Cirino et al., 2014; Rap et al., 2015; X. Wang et al., 2018) and modelling (Mercado et al., 2009; Strada and Unger, 2016; Lu et al., 2017; Yue et al., 2017) studies that aerosols affect plant productivity through increasing the diffuse fraction of downward-shortwave radiation, although the magnitude and importance to the global land carbon sink is controversial.
+At large scales the dominant effect of aerosols on the carbon cycle is likely a global cooling effect of the climate (medium confidence) (Jones, 2003; Mahowald, 2011; Unger et al., 2017).
 We assess that these interactions between aerosols and the carbon cycle are currently too uncertain to constrain quantitatively the indirect CO2 forcing.

-In summary, reactive nitrogen, ozone and aerosols affect terrestrial vegetation and carbon cycle through deposition and effects on large scale radiation (high confidence) but the magnitude of these effects on the land carbon sink, ecosystem productivity and indirect CO2 forcing remain uncertain due to the difficulty in disentangling the complex interactions between the effects.
-As such we assess it to be of second order in comparison to the direct CO2 forcing (high confidence) but, at least for ozone, it could add a substantial (positive) forcing compared with its direct forcing (low confidence).
+In summary, reactive nitrogen, ozone and aerosols affect terrestrial vegetation and the carbon cycle through deposition and effects on large-scale radiation (high confidence) but the magnitude of these effects on the land carbon sink, ecosystem productivity and indirect CO2 forcing remain uncertain due to the difficulty in disentangling the complex interactions between the effects.
+As such, we assess it to be of second order in comparison to the direct CO2 forcing (high confidence) but, at least for ozone, it could add a substantial (positive) forcing compared with its direct forcing (low confidence).

-Non-CO2 biogeochemical feedbacks
+Non-CO2 Biogeochemical Feedbacks